Maiki-Dev/hanmotors/README.md

-# Xan Motors - Full Stack Ride Hailing System
+# Khan Motors - Full Stack project by Ankhbayar Zoltuya

 This project contains the full source code for Xan Motors, including a Backend API, Admin Dashboard, and Driver Mobile App.